pascal48/Fedora-33-VFIO-guide/README.md

 When you have everything installed and working we can move to the next step.

-# Audio with low latency (loopback interface with pulseaudio)
+# Audio with low latency (loopback interface with pulseaudio, optional)
 The idea is to connect the output jack of your USB soundcard into the line-in jack (NOT THE MICROPHONE) of your motherboard.

 We now we need to find out the ID of the input jack so we can create the loopback device.
 Use pacmd.